 Is the Dead Man’s Hand a Good Hand?

-Poker has evolved considerably since those far-off Deadwood days.
-Five-card draw has given way to far more strategic variants — especially Texas hold’em.
-Given the nature of Texas hold’em, you can’t be dealt a combination of four aces and 8s, meaning that one of each will do for your hand to technically qualify as a dead man’s hand.
+Poker has evolved considerably since those far-off “Deadwood” days.
+Five-card draw has given way to far more strategic variants, most notably Texas Hold ’em.
+Given the nature of Texas hold’em, you can’t be dealt a combination of two aces and two eights as hole cards, meaning that one of each will do for your hand to technically qualify as a dead man’s hand.
 So what do you do if you’re dealt it?
+Do you chase the famous hand on the flop, considering the dilemma of three of a kind vs two pair in poker?

-The fact is that ace-8 is a poor hand and should be folded most of the time.
+In the range of best and worst starting hands in Texas Hold’em, ace-eight is somewhere in the middle but should be folded most of the time.
 The reason is that any other player with an ace and a stronger kicker is likely to come along.
 The risk is that you’ll end up paying them off all the way to the river.
 It may be worth staying in the pot if you have flush or straight draw potential.
 If you don’t hit the draw, it’s best to fold.

-That said, if you do hit the flop and find yourself holding two black aces and two black 8s, you have options.
-You already have two pair, and you could potentially draw a full house.
+That said, if you do hit the flop and find yourself with two aces and two eights, you have options.
+You already have two pairs, and you could potentially draw a full house.

 Keep Your Hand in With Online Poker at BetMGM